symfony/symfony-docs/book/page_creation.rst

 Put simply, the ``src/`` directory contains all of the actual PHP code that runs the application.
 In fact, when developing, the vast majority of work will likely be done inside this directory.
 By default, the ``src/`` directory is empty.
-When you begin development, you'll being to populate the directory with *bundles* that contain your application code.
+When you begin development, you'll begin to populate the directory with *bundles* that contain your application code.

 But what exactly is a :term:`bundle`?